-Mark J. Miller became Senior Vice President and Chief Financial Officer on February 19, 2007.
+Mark J. Miller became Chief Financial Officer on February 19, 2007.
 He was one of our directors from May 2005 until the announcement of his employment with us in January 2007.
+He rejoined the board of directors on May 31, 2007.
 From September 2003 until December 2006, Mr. Miller served as Executive Vice President and Chief Financial Officer of Aero Products International, a leading maker of premium, air-filled bedding products.
-From December 1998 until May 2003, Mr. Miller was Executive Vice President and Chief Financial Officer of American Skiing Company, owner and operator of nine well-known ski resorts located in New England, Colorado, California and Utah.
-From 1994 until 1998, he was an Executive Vice President of Showboat, Inc. with responsibility for operational support for new casino development.
+From December 1998 until May 2003, Mr. Miller was Executive Vice President and Chief Financial Officer and then, Chief Operating Officer of American Skiing Company, owner and operator of nine well-known ski resorts located in New England, Colorado, California and Utah.
+From 1994 until 1998, he was an Executive Vice President of Showboat, Inc. with operational support responsibility for new casino development.
 Previously, Mr. Miller served in various positions within the Showboat organization, including President and Chief Executive Officer of Atlantic City Showboat, Inc. Mr. Miller holds a Master Degree in Accountancy from Brigham Young University and is a Certified Public Accountant.